Rhys Ifans

 Theater

-Remembering his early stage experiences, the actor also developed his career in theater.
+Drawing on his early stage experiences, the actor continued developing his theater career.
 In 2003, he performed in the play "Accidental Death of an Anarchist" at the Donmar Warehouse in London.
-Three years later, he returned to the stage, this time in the production of "Don Juan in Soho."
+Three years later, he returned to the stage in the production "Don Juan in Soho."

 Rhys Ifans in the play 'Accidental Death of an Anarchist'